 The temperature ranges between 180°F – 450°F which is excellent for low and slow cooking, and the 18-pound hopper capacity is also good for cooking all night long.

 This pellet smoker comes with all the neat features needed for a great smoky meat tortilla.
-This versatile pellet smoker features stability, easy to clean, easy maneuverability.
+This versatile pellet smoker features stability, easy to clean, and easy maneuverability.
 Read full compression between pit boss vs Traeger

 - Excellent temperature control